 With a plant this invasive, it’s important to dig out every bit to prevent it from spreading again next year.
 Bluebell weed control isn’t a casual enterprise; it has to be dealt with completely or they’ll come back to mock you and your efforts.

 How to Control Bluebells in the Garden

 How to control bluebells if they’re that tenacious?
 The key is in the bulbs.
 If you dig up the bulbs when the plants are in leaf, they’re easier to find.
-Dig the soil around the plants, then feel in the soil until you find all the bulbs.
+Dig the soil around the plants, then fill in the soil until you find all the bulbs.
 Remove the runners you find below ground as well.